More women than men prescribed anti-anxiety drugs ‘harder to come off than heroin’

 “When I retired, I changed GP practice and had a medication review.
 He said benzos are no longer a reocgnised treatment for my condition,” she added.
 “He suggested I think about coming off them but he didn’t give me any advice on how to come off them.”

-Ms French decided she would taper herself off the drug, saying she became extremely ill six months after taking benzodiazepines completely - adding that she was predominantly confined to her bed for almost two years.
+Ms French decided she would taper herself off the drug, saying she became extremely ill six months after stopping taking benzodiazepines completely – adding that she was predominantly confined to her bed for almost two years.

 She added: “It was the shock to my system and my brain.
 I was bedridden.
 I couldn’t stand light or sound.
 I couldn’t have the light on or the TV or the radio on.
 I couldn’t speak on the phone.
 I couldn’t stand the sound of people’s voices.